hilschernetiotedge/netIOT-Edge-passive-field/README.md

 For platform details read on [here](https://www.netiot.com/netiot/netiot-edge/).

-### Passive fieldbus raw data access from container example
+### Passive fieldbus raw data access in a container

-The image provided hereunder deploys a container which contains all necessary libraries to grant access to raw frame data of the passive fieldbus interface.
+The image provided hereunder deploys a container which contains all necessary libraries to grant access to the raw frame data of the fieldbus interface when it is running in so-called "listener" or "passive" mode.
 Note, that using the passive fieldbus interface requires an appropriate license on the NIOT-E-TIJCX-GB edge gateway.

 Base of this image builds a tagged version of [ubuntu](https://hub.docker.com/r/library/ubuntu/tags/14.04/) with enabled [SSH](https://en.wikipedia.org/wiki/Secure_Shell).